rust-console/gba/book/src/ch1/the_display_control.md

 # The Display Control Register

-The Display Control is our first actual IO Register.
+The display control register is our first actual IO Register.
 GBATEK gives it the shorthand [DISPCNT](http://problemkaputt.de/gbatek.htm#lcdiodisplaycontrol), so you might see it under that name if you read other guides.